kreimanlab/occlusion-classification/README.md

-# Research at the Kreiman Lab, Harvard Medical School
+# Research on the recognition of occluded images
+##### Kreiman Lab, Harvard Medical School

-Projects:

-* pattern completion: recognize occluded images after training on whole images
+Constraints:
+* only train on whole images, test on occluded ones
+* use the same classifier on top of all the different feature extractors

 ## Troubleshooting